ondrahracek/flutter_pdf_stamp_editor/README.md

 # pdf_stamp_editor

-A Flutter package for viewing PDFs with draggable stamp overlays and exporting stamped PDFs on mobile and desktop platforms.
+A Flutter package for viewing PDFs with stamp overlays and exporting stamped PDFs on mobile platforms.

 ## Features

 - 📄 **PDF Viewing**: Display PDFs using the powerful `pdfrx` viewer
-- 🖼️ **Draggable Stamps**: Place and position image or text stamps on PDF pages
+- 🖼️ **Stamp Placement**: Place and position image or text stamps on PDF pages
-- 🔄 **Interactive Editing**: Drag, resize, and rotate stamps with intuitive gestures
-- 💾 **PDF Export**: Export stamped PDFs with vector-based stamping (mobile/desktop only)
+- 💾 **PDF Export**: Export stamped PDFs with vector-based stamping (mobile only)
-- 🌐 **Web Support**: View and edit stamps on web (export requires backend or native implementation)
+- 🌐 **Web Support**: View and place stamps on web (export disabled)
-- 🎨 **Customizable**: Support for both PNG image stamps and text stamps
+- 🎨 **Customizable**: Support for both PNG image stamps and text stamps with configurable size and rotation

 ## Platform Support

 - ✅ **Mobile** (iOS/Android): Full support including export
-- ✅ **Desktop** (Windows/macOS/Linux): Full support including export
-- ⚠️ **Web**: View and edit only (export disabled due to PDFium FFI limitations)
+- ⚠️ **Web**: View and place stamps only (export not supported)
+- ❌ **Desktop** (Windows/macOS/Linux): Not currently supported

 ## Getting Started